 Tell me the story behind a piece I wouldn’t know just by listening to it.

 I wrote the piece “Deepsea Dancers” for Walk Against Wind very shortly after my manager Izumi Uchida passed away from a brain aneurysm.
 It was my dedication to her.
 Not only was she a great manager, but we often had lots of conversations about what it’s like to be an Asian woman in the industry.
-She was someone I could relate to, and she encouraged me to pursuit certain collaborations in Asia.
+She was someone I could relate to, and she encouraged me to pursue certain collaborations in Asia.

 One was in Gwangju, South Korea, and the group included myself, some traditional Korean musicians on percussion and haegeum, musicians living in Japan, and an Australian man who has moved back and forth to Korean to study Korean drumming.
 Not everyone spoke the same language, so we would kind of communicate in a train: I would speak English to someone who could speak English and Korean or Japanese, and they would translate.
 It was beautiful because everyone was coming from such different backgrounds.
 Izumi encouraged that.
 Another time I took a trip to Malaysia.
 Vocalists there would speak-sing pieces and some of these melodies were very diatonic and long.
 I have a very limited understanding of the genre but what struck me was that the melodies were so long and intricate, but had a logic to them.